google/flutter-desktop-embedding/plugins/sample/README.md

 ### Windows

 - Change `sample` in all the filenames to your plugin's name.
-- Change the `ProjectName` in plugin.vcxproj to your plugin's name.
 - Change the `FlutterPluginName` in `PluginInfo.props` to your plugin's name.
 - Look for comments containing `***` in the `.h` and `.cpp` file, and update the code as described in the comment.